GrbavaCigla/jmbg-rs/README.md

 # jmbg-rs
-Small Rust library for jmbg.
+Small Rust library for JMBG (Unique Master Citizen Number) used in former Yugoslavian countries.